MV York

-The MV York is a tanker for transport of liquefied gas that after its 2010 capture by Somali pirates had become a mothership for pirate operations.
+MV York is a tanker for transport of liquefied gas that after its 2010 capture by Somali pirates had become a mothership for pirate operations.
 The vessel was released on March 10, 2011, after an unknown amount of ransom had been paid.

 Piracy target

 On its way from Mombasa, Kenya, to Mahé, Seychelles, the vessel was captured by Somali pirates about 205 miles off the coast of Kenya on 23 October 2010.
 It is possible that the FV Golden Wave 305, a pirate-seized South Korean fishing boat that allegedly had been fishing illegally off the Somali coast, was used in the capture of the MV York.
 That the York entered service as a mothership for pirate operations was suspected in December 2010, and confirmed in January 2011, when the York was used by pirates to assist taking control of the captured MV Beluga Nomination in the Indian Ocean.
 The Beluga had run out of its fuel (using apparently the day tank) and was unable to move.
 Several hours later the York appeared and assisted the captured ship so that the Beluga could resume its course towards Somalia.